mahbub-rahman07/Flutter-SM/README.md

 # Flutter TODO App – State Management with Clean Architecture

-This project is a simple TODO application built with Flutter, demonstrating best practices in state management using the BLoC pattern, dependency injection, and clean architecture principles.
+This project is a simple TODO application built with Flutter, demonstrating best practices in state management using the different state management pattern, dependency injection, and clean architecture principles.

 ## Overview what state management is used
 - Bloc
 - GetX
 - Riverpod
 - with clean architecture